Skip to main content

 About

-Miguel Escobar is an Episcopal priest in the Diocese of Long Island, currently serving a two-year curacy at San Andrés Episcopal Church in Sunset Park, Brooklyn, a Spanish-language, Latino congregation.
-His writing and teaching explore Christianity’s complicated relationship with money, wealth, and poverty.
+My name is Miguel Escobar, and I am an Episcopal priest in the Diocese of Long Island, currently serving a two-year curacy at San Andrés Episcopal Church in Sunset Park, Brooklyn.
+My ministry sits at the intersection of faith, justice, and economics, with a particular focus on Christianity's relationship to money, wealth, and poverty.
+I explore these questions through preaching, writing, research, and teaching, drawing especially on my experience in Spanish-language Latino ministry.

 Popular posts from this blog